rumsrami/example-service/README.md

 Example Service
 =================

-- This is a stripped down version of the chat service and the in-memory store.
+- This is a stripped down version of a chat service and an in-memory store.
-- I removed the react chat client.

 Running locally
 ---